The homotopy type of the PL cobordism category. II: Introduction

 We conclude this paper by pointing out that, with minor adjustments, our methods also work for spaces of topological manifolds.
 Thus, after making the necessary modifications, we obtain an alternate proof for the topological analogue of Theorem \ref{thmb}, proven by A. Kupers and the author in \cite{GLK}.

 \begin{ack}

-The author would like to thank Oscar Randal-Williams for helpful discussions regarding this work, and the Department of Mathematics at the University of Oregon for providing support and a positive working environment during the development of this project.
+The author would like to thank Oscar Randal-Williams for helpful discussions regarding this work and the Departments of Mathematics at the University of Oregon and Lafayette College for providing support and positive working environments during the development of this project.
+The author is also grateful to the anonymous referee for their valuable comments and suggestions. \end{ack}